zkemail/email-wallet/README.md

 yarn build
 ```

-You can generate zkeys and vkeys for the circuit using:
+Make sure to set the zkey entropy in a .env based on the .env.example.
+Then, you can generate zkeys and vkeys for the circuit using:
 ```bash
 yarn generate-keys    # in packages/circuits
 ```